Using Virtual Staging to Attract Millennial & Gen Z Buyers

 What Buyers Expect Online

-- Gen Z (ages 18–25) is still a small share of buyers, but their digital expectations mirror Millennials.
-For them, staged photos are a baseline, while interactive features like videos, maps, and tours will only grow in importance as their share of the market expands.
+• Gen Z (18–25) is still a smaller portion of buyers, but their expectations are unmistakably digital-first.
+For them, professional photos are the baseline, not a bonus.
+They gravitate toward interactive elements, videos, maps, and tours, and we expect this to intensify as their share of the market grows.

 Using Virtual Staging to Attract Millennial & Gen Z Buyers

 Millennials and Gen Z now make up the largest share of homebuyers, and their expectations are reshaping how listings are marketed.
-They want spaces that feel modern, authentic, and flexible—homes that match their lifestyle and look great online.
-For agents and marketers, that means virtual staging isn’t just an option—it’s the fastest way to create photos that stop the scroll on Instagram, TikTok, and listing sites.
+They want spaces that feel modern, authentic, and flexible -homes that match their lifestyle and look great online.
+For agents and marketers, that means virtual staging is probably going to get even more important.

 Showcasing Smart & Sustainable Living